PickHub/car-booking/README.md

 ##### Rent a car
 This endpoint enables you to find cars in your surrounding, block cars, start the rental of a car, and stop renting.
 Authenticate with the credentials you sent to the `/customer` request.
 * Request: `GET /rent/available:lattitude:longitude`
-    * returns all available vehicles in a 1km radius around your location (defined by lattitude and longitude)
+    * returns all available vehicles in a 1km radius around your location (defined by latitude and longitude)
 * Request: `GET /rent/block:car_id`
     * blocks the car with car_id
 * Request: `GET /rent/start:car_id`